Intel Debuts Meteor Lake Die, 'Intel 4' Node: 20% Higher Clocks at Same Power, 2X Area Scaling

-Given Intel's missteps with the 10nm process that saw it lose its process tech leadership to TSMC, not to mention ceding performance leadership to AMD in the CPU market, all eyes are on the company as its 'Intel 4' process, which we'll refer to as 'I4,' comes to market in 2023.
+Intel's missteps with the 10nm process saw it lose its process tech leadership to TSMC, not to mention cede performance leadership to AMD in the CPU market.
+As such, all eyes are on the company as its 'Intel 4' process, which we'll refer to as 'I4,' comes to market in 2023.

 Intel is developing multiple nodes in parallel to deliver on its promise of five nodes in four years, and Intel 4 is the second step in that journey.
 First, let's take a closer look at the Meteor Lake die, then dive into the details of the I4 presentation.